 But here’s a quick recap:

-Only months after his election, Yushchenko’s myriad failures as a leader became so untenable that many erstwhile “Orange Revolutionaries” (i.e., Ukrainians who risked their lives to support his call for democracy) were already pining for a return to communist rule.
+Only months after his election, Yushchenko’s myriad failures as a leader became so untenable that many erstwhile ‘Orange Revolutionaries’ were already pining for a return to communist rule.
+These were Ukrainians who had risked their lives to support his call for democracy.

-In fact, Yushchenko (right) spent so much time trying to manage the grandiose ambitions of his government ministers that he was utterly incapable of delivering on any of his election promises: most notably, to eradicate corruption, establish fiscal transparency and set Ukraine on a path towards sustainable economic development.
+In fact, Yushchenko (right) spent so much time trying to manage the grandiose ambitions of his government ministers that he was utterly incapable of delivering on any of his election promises.
+Most notably, he failed to eradicate corruption, establish fiscal transparency, and set Ukraine on a path towards sustainable economic development.

-It was not surprising, therefore, that Yushchenko’s most decisive act as president was his sacking of Yulia Tymoshenko – the charismatic woman he appointed prime minister and who, to his understandable chagrin, many Ukrainians thought personified the spirit of the Orange Revolution.
+It was not surprising, therefore, that Yushchenko’s most decisive act as president was his sacking of Yulia Tymoshenko.
+She was the charismatic woman he appointed prime minister and who, to his understandable chagrin, many Ukrainians thought personified the spirit of the Orange Revolution.

 Unfortunately, this only deepened disaffection with his leadership and exacerbated the democratic growing pains of all Ukrainians.
 And to make matters worse, instead of going quietly, Tymoshenko led a mutiny against him, which caused their governing coalition to crumble in abject failure.

-This in turn led to new elections held in March 2006, which resulted in the improbable return to power of unreformed communists led by Viktor Yanukovych – the man Yushchenko claims headed the Russian-concocted attempt to assassinate him.
-(See related articles below for the back story on this bit of intrigue, which, among other things, will explain Yushchenko’s potmarked face…)
+This in turn led to new elections held in March 2006.
+They resulted in the improbable return to power of unreformed communists led by Viktor Yanukovych… the man Yushchenko claims headed the Russian-concocted attempt to assassinate him.
+(See the previous update in this series for the back story on this bit of intrigue, which will explain Yushchenko’s pockmarked face.)

-Nevertheless, after declaring self-righteously that a Yanukovych government would amount to “a betrayal of Ukraine’s national interest”, Tymoshenko and Yushchenko formed an alliance to foil the democratically-elected communists from governing that proved far more formidable (and competent) than their political marriage to govern Ukraine.
+Nevertheless, after declaring self-righteously that a Yanukovych government would amount to ‘a betrayal of Ukraine’s national interest,’ Tymoshenko and Yushchenko formed an alliance to foil the democratically elected communists from governing.
+That alliance proved far more formidable (and competent) than their political marriage to govern Ukraine.

-Accordingly, more bickering than governing ensued; and this resulted in new elections being scheduled for Sunday – purportedly to end this latest political deadlock.
+Accordingly, more bickering than governing ensued, and this led to new elections being scheduled for Sunday — purportedly to end the latest political deadlock.

 Remarkably enough, the consensus opinion going in was that a remarriage between Tymoshenko and Yushchenko offered the best prospect for a sustainable government in Ukraine.